handmade success

-Faire Wholesale connects independent makers with boutique retailers worldwide.
-Learn how it works, what the commission rates are, and how to price profitably in 2026.
+Faire Wholesale connects handmade sellers with independent boutique retailers worldwide.
+Learn how it works, what the fees are, and how to price profitably.

 If you are a handmade craft seller looking to expand into wholesale, you may have heard about Faire.